Arvydas Sabonis: Portland Trail Blazers

-The question that frequently surrounds Sabonis's NBA career revolves around how good he could have been had he played in the NBA during his prime.
-Sabonis was already 30 when he joined the Blazers, by which time he had already won multiple gold medals, suffered through numerous injuries, and had lost much of his mobility and athleticism.
+The forever unanswered question about Sabonis' NBA career is how good he could have been had he played there during his prime.
+He was already 30 when he joined the Blazers, by which time he had already won multiple gold medals, suffered through numerous injuries, and had lost much of his mobility and athleticism.
 In Bill Simmons's "Book of Basketball", Sabonis the international player is idealized, while Sabonis the Blazer is described as "lumbering up and down the court in what looked to be concrete Nikes" and ranking "just behind Artis Gilmore on the Moving Like a Mummy Scale."
-In ESPN's David Thorpe's view, Sabonis would be the best passing big man in NBA history, and possibly a top-four center overall, had he played his entire career there.
-In Clyde Drexler's view, if Sabonis had been able to spend his prime in Portland, next to the plethora of other Trail Blazers' All-Stars (Drexler, Terry Porter, Buck Williams, Steve Johnson, Kevin Duckworth, and Clifford Robinson), the Trail Blazers would "have had four, five or six titles.
-Guaranteed.
+According to ESPN's David Thorpe, Sabonis would have been the best passing big man in NBA history, and possibly a top-four center overall, had he played his entire career there.
+Teammate and basketball Hall of Famer Clyde Drexler felt the Trail Blazers would "have had four, five or six titles" had Sabonis been able to spend his prime in Portland next to the plethora All-Stars that included him, Terry Porter, Buck Williams, Steve Johnson, Kevin Duckworth, and Clifford Robinson..
+"Guaranteed.
 He was that good.
 He could pass, shoot three pointers, had a great post game, and dominated the paint."
-Despite his height and weight, he was "a magician in the post who played the game with a style I've never seen from a big man.
+Despite Sabonis' height and weight, he was, according to NBA.com's Erik Lyslo, "a magician in the post who played the game with a style I've never seen from a big man.
 He was a point guard in a center's body.
 And, just to be fair to Arvydas, he was better than most point guards are at distributing the ball."
 His age and injuries made him appear as a "big guy who looked like he couldn't make it up the court, but the same guy who made the defense look foolish with a pass that whizzed by their ear.
 It just goes to show you how smarts and court savvy will always age better than a guy with no brains and all athletic ability".

 On 6 April 2001, Sabonis scored a season-high 32 points while making 11 of 12 field goal attempts during a 122–91 win over the Golden State Warriors.
 After the 2000–2001 NBA season, Sabonis refused to sign an extension with the Trail Blazers and retired from the NBA.
 In his own words, he "was tired mentally and physically."
 Instead, he returned to Europe, where he signed a one-year deal, at a nominal salary, with Žalgiris Kaunas, expecting to join the team for the most important games of the season down the stretch.
 However, he ended up missing that season in its entirety, resting and recovering from injuries.
 Sabonis rejoined the Trail Blazers for one final season, in 2002–2003.

 He won the Euroscar twice while playing with the Blazers.
 He also became a fan favorite, and had a warm welcome back when he visited Portland in 2011, en route to being enshrined into the Naismith Hall of Fame.